mrspeaker/Omega500/README.md

             game.js
         index.html

-A real game will probably have a bunch of screens and a bunch of entites - but they will be wired up mostly like the demo.
+A real game will have a bunch of screens (TitleScreen, GameOverScreen...) and a bunch of entites (Baddie, Bullet, PowerUp...) - but they will be wired up mostly like the demo.
 Check out the other examples and games to see how this scales.

 ## Some games using Ω500

 - [Oscillator](http://mrspeaker.itch.io/oscillator): Cyberpunk missile command.
 [Source](https://github.com/mrspeaker/oscillator)
 - [Flappy Bird Typing Tutor](http://www.mrspeaker.net/dev/game/flappy): All the simplicity of <em>Flappy Bird</em> combined with a relaxing touch-typing  test [Source in /ex](https://github.com/mrspeaker/Omega500/tree/master/ex/flapjam).
 - [DIGIBOTS & CO](http://www.mrspeaker.net/dev/game/digibots): inside-out Lemmings game where you need to build a path to complete the level.
-Finalist in the NoFuture contest where it's to become a real-life arcade machine.
+Finalist in the NoFuture contest where became a real-life arcade machine.
 Neat-o!
-[Source on GitHub](https://github.com/mrspeaker/digibots).
+[Source](https://github.com/mrspeaker/digibots).
 - [Time Flies Straight](http://mrspeaker.net/dev/ld27): Time Flies Straight.
 A non-usual game of fractal time - starring Carl Sagan.
-Made in 48 hours for LD#27 [Source on GitHub](https://github.com/mrspeaker/ld27)
+Made in 48 hours for LD#27 [Source](https://github.com/mrspeaker/ld27)
-- [Zmore](http://mrspeaker.net/dev/ld26): LD#26 entry on the theme "minimalism".
-Turn light into darkness and escape minimalist captivity [Source on GitHub](https://github.com/mrspeaker/ld26).
+- [Zmore](http://mrspeaker.net/dev/ld26): Turn light into darkness and escape minimalist captivity [Source](https://github.com/mrspeaker/ld26).

 ![DIGIBOTS & CO](http://www.mrspeaker.net/images/digibots-title.jpg).
 ![DIGIBOTS & CO](http://www.mrspeaker.net/images/omegaDigibots.jpg).